Puma (genus): Description

 Pumas are large, secretive cats.
 They are also commonly known as cougars and mountain lions, and are able to reach larger sizes than some other "big" cat individuals.
 Despite their large size, they are more closely related to smaller feline species than to lions or leopards.
-The seven subspecies of pumas all have similar characteristics but tend to vary in color and size.
+The two subspecies of pumas have similar characteristics but tend to vary in color and size.
 Pumas are the most adaptable felines in the Americas and are found in a variety of different habitats, unlike other cat species.